ToXiCRising/exifedit/README.md

 - [ ] loading bar?
 - [ ] implement image compression or better caching to optimize responsivenes

+# Bugfixes
+- [ ] Crashes if you exit out of the file selector dialog

 ## Stuff
 - Lazy static explanation for datahandler: https://stackoverflow.com/questions/27791532/how-do-i-create-a-global-mutable-singleton